 The first two groups do not present an unsolvable obstacle.
 The conflicts of values can be interpreted, as Kelsen and Lauterpacht claim, as an argument to strengthen the thesis on the existence of values of international law: peace and the rule of law.
 The human rights' values do not have to be a necessary reason for rejecting the value of the international rule of law if an appropriate institutional framework for the protection of human rights is to be established.
 Also, different interpretations of the inherent and constitutional values of the legal order do not weaken the argument that such values exist.
-The main challenge for the theories on the existence of inherent and constitutional values comes from the argument that their existence depends on the presupposed features of the legal community.
+The main challenge for the theories on the existence depends on the presupposed features of the legal community.